hexatomium/hexatomium-old.github.io/_posts/2017-02-15-windows10-clipboard-lockscreen.md

 As of today, Microsoft has not released a fix for this issue, and it is not clear that they will.

-Possible mitigations include disabling these options through the appropriate Group Policies settings, or using ClipTTL, which I wrote to protect against this and other cases of accidental clipboard pasting.
+Possible mitigations include disabling these options through the appropriate Group Policies settings, or using <A HREF=https://www.trustprobe.com/fs1/apps.html>ClipTTL</A>, which I wrote to protect against this and other cases of accidental clipboard pasting.
 (Do contact me before deploying ClipTTL in an enterprise environment).

 <a href="https://twitter.com/share" class="twitter-share-button"
 data-url="https://hexatomium.github.io/2017/02/15/windows10-clipboard-lockscreen/" data-text="Windows 10 Leaks Clipboard Contents At The Lock Screen"  data-count="horizontal">Tweet</a>